terramar-labs/packages-docs/getting-started/usage.md

 Packages is made up of two things:

 * A **Remote** is a source code host: GitHub or GitLab.
 Packages can be used for self-hosted GitLab instances.
-* Each Remote may have one or more **Package**s.
-A Package represents a source code repository.
+* Each Remote may have one or more Packages.
+A **Package** represents an individual source code repository.

 When code is pushed to the source code repository, Packages will be notified via automatically installed webhooks and whatever configured tasks will run.